oxheadalpha/nft-tutorial/README.md

    `npm install -g https://github.com/tqtezos/nft-tutorial.git` command.

+2. Switch to your local tutorial directory and initialize tutorial config by running `tznft config-init`.

-2. Select Tezos network.
+3. Select Tezos network.
 Either testnet `tznft set-network testnet` or a local sandbox (Flextesa) `tznft set-network sandbox`.
 You can always inspect selected net by running command `tznft show-network`.
+By default, a sandbox network is selected

+4. Bootstrap the network by running `tznft start`.

-3. Each network comes with two preconfigured accounts `Bob` and `Alice`.
-The user can manage the accounts by directly editing `tznft.json` or using the following commands:
+5. Each network comes with two pre-configured aliases `Bob` and `Alice`.
+The user can manage the aliases by directly editing `tznft.json` or using the following commands:

    - `tznft show-alias <alias>`, `npx show-alias --all`